thegreenwebfoundation/admin-portal/docs/deployment.md

 ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy-workers.yml
 ```

 **Important:** The GitHub Actions workflow includes a migration check that will prevent deployment if migrations are pending.
 This is a safety feature - always run migrations explicitly using `just release_migrate` or the migrate playbook.
+Also, when running migrations the `just migrate` and `just release_migrate` automatically include the `setup_group_permissions` command, to make sure all users have the correct permissions.
+Without this certain panels and features will not show up in the admin for staff.

 ### If you need to make changes to how Github actions are set up